 The federal government required that identical legislation establishing the Metro Safety Commission be enacted in DC, MD, and VA by February 9th.
 The three jurisdictions failed to meet the Feb.
 9 deadline to create the Commission and the Federal Transit Administration (FTA) indicated they will withhold 5 percent of Urbanized Area formula funds from VA, MD, DC, or about $8.9 million, through April.
 That figure could grow to roughly $15 million through the end of FY2017 if the commission isn't created and certified by the FTA by that point.
 NVTC recently signed on to a letter organized by the Northern Virginia Transportation Coalition and sent to U.S. Secretary of Transportation Elaine Chao requesting that she suspend the FTA's decision to withhold federal transit funds from the three WMATA jurisdictions.

-HB 2136 and SB1251 passed the General Assembly and have been sent to Governor McAuliffe for review and action.
+HB 2136 and SB1251 passed the General Assembly and have been signed by Governor McAuliffe.

 The General Assembly also included budget language which aims to increases transparency at WMATA and directs the Secretary on Transportation to identify potential reforms as part of the preparation for the renegotiation of the multistate WMATA Compact.

 NVTC supported legislation sponsored by Del.
 Kathy Byron (HB 2108) which initially aimed to focus taxpayer dollars that are spent on government run and funded broadband authorities to the deployment of broadband in unserved areas of the Commonwealth to ensure taxpayer dollars are well spent and are not used to compete with private sector broadband providers.